essteer/mit-686x/src/unit1/recitation_1/e_cross_validation.md

 For example, with $n=5$, we segment the training data set into 5 subsets.

-The actual value of n will vary depending on how much data we have - we need to ensure that as the data is segmented, the segments are still large enough to be representative samples of $x_data$ and $y_data$.
+The actual value of n will vary depending on how much data we have - we need to ensure that as the data is segmented, the segments are still large enough to be representative samples of $x_{data}$ and $y_{data}$.

 **Example**